malivinayak/Multi-Programming/CONTRIBUTING.md

 >   >  </details>
 >  </details>
 >

+* Update the both main README.md as well as respective folder README.md <br>
+* Try to add comments in your code so that it is more understandable. <br>
+* Try to intend your code so that it is more readable.<br>
+* Make sure that your code is **genuine and working** before submitting PR.<br>

   <hr>

-* Update the both main README.md as well as respective folder README.md
-* Try to add comments in your code so that it is more understandable.
-* Try to intend your code so that it is more readable.
-* Make sure that your code is **genuine and working** before submitting PR.

 ## Instructions
 1. Drop a ⭐ on the Github repo.
 2. Fork this repo.